Goodbye, Grand Teton. Hello, Yellowstone

 Cresting the hill and entering the parking lot, an expansive sculpture garden greets all visitors.
 Most of the works are bronze or cast metal, but I found this pair of stylized bison called Buffalo Mountain and Little Buffalo Mountain by Stewart Steinhauer quite interesting.

 Once inside, the collection is impressive.
-It includes works not only by Rungius but by Albert Bierstadt, Rosa Bonheurm, George Catlin, Georgia O’Keeffe, and Charles M. Russell among many others.
+It includes works not only by Rungius but by Albert Bierstadt, Rosa Bonheur, George Catlin, Georgia O’Keeffe, and Charles M Russell among many others.
 I’ll share two other photos in this post and the rest, as usual in a Google Photos folder.
 The first, is called The Enchantress by Arthur Wardle (My picture of it wasn’t pleasing so I downloaded the image from Wikimedia.) and it enchanted me.

 The other is, of course, a turtle.

-Yellowstone National Park
+Yellowstone National Park.

-First Stop – Lewis River and Canyon
+First Stop – Lewis River and Canyon.

-U.S. Route 191 generally closes in late October or early November, however, in the summer months you can comfortably drive along this road from Jackson through Grand Teton NP to Yellowstone NP.
+U S Route 191 generally closes in late October or early November, however, in the summer months you can comfortably drive along this road from Jackson through Grand Teton NP to Yellowstone NP.
 Following this route, the distance from Jackson to the West Thumb of Yellowstone Lake is about 80 miles and takes a bit less than two hours.
 However, the distance between the two parks is something less than half that.

-For a 27-mile stretch beginning somewhere in the vicinity of Jackson Lake, route 191 bears the name John D. Rockefeller, Jr. Memorial Parkway.
+For a 27-mile stretch beginning somewhere in the vicinity of Jackson Lake, route 191 bears the name John D Rockefeller, Jr. Memorial Parkway.
 Rockefeller played a significant role in enlarging several national parks including Grand Teton.
 The road bisects the Teton National Forest which is a transitional zone between the giant rocks of the Tetons and the hot springs and lava beds of Yellowstone and creates an unbroken connection between the two parks.
 What the transitional zone didn’t provide was any relief from the ash in the air.
 In fact, that aspect of the day seemed to be getting worse.

 Someone told me that Yellowstone NP is so big and so diverse that it’s like several parks cobbled together.
 My goal was to experience as much of that diversity as I could crowd into the two days and nights I had planned in the park.
 This map shows you the approximate route from Jackson and the first four stops I’d make on Monday.